Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context

 \section{Introduction}

 Multi-armed bandit (MAB) refers to a class of sequential decision-making problems, where a learner selects actions (arms) in order to maximize a reward.
-MAB has widespread applications in various domains, such as clinical trials \cite{william_r__thompson_1933}, dynamic pricing \cite{kleinberg2003value, besbes2009dynamic}, recommender systems \cite{li2010contextual}, and resource allocation \cite{gai2012combinatorial}.
+MAB has widespread applications in various domains, such as clinical trials \citep{william_r__thompson_1933}, dynamic pricing \citep{kleinberg2003value, besbes2009dynamic}, recommender systems \citep{li2010contextual}, and resource allocation \citep{gai2012combinatorial}.
 Depending on the learner’s goal and constraints, different objectives may be pursued.
-For example, if the learner's goal is to minimize cumulative regret, they must balance the exploration-exploitation trade-off \cite{auer2002using, garivier2011kl}.
+For example, if the learner's goal is to minimize cumulative regret, they must balance the exploration-exploitation trade-off \citep{auer2002using, garivier2011kl}.
 Alternatively, in pure exploration problems, the learner aims to identify a desired object rather than maximize cumulative reward during learning.
-In the \emph{Best Arm Identification (BAI)} setting, a canonical pure exploration problem, the learner seeks the arm with the highest expected reward and must minimize the sample complexity—i.e., the number of rounds needed to identify this arm \cite{lb-tsitsiklis-mannor2004sample, SR-audibert2010best, track-stop-garivier2016optimal}.
+In the \emph{Best Arm Identification (BAI)} setting, a canonical pure exploration problem, the learner seeks the arm with the highest expected reward and must minimize the sample complexity, i.e., the number of rounds needed to identify this arm \citep{lb-tsitsiklis-mannor2004sample, SR-audibert2010best, track-stop-garivier2016optimal}.
 We focus on BAI with \textit{fixed-confidence}, where the error probability $\delta$ for identifying the best arm is fixed, and the objective is to minimize the sample complexity \citep{track-stop-garivier2016optimal, SR-audibert2010best, kaufmann2020contributions, confidence-jamieson2014best, lb-tsitsiklis-mannor2004sample}.